-The District reserves the right to disconnect any connection to its water distribution system and to discontinue water service for any of the following reasons, without notice unless otherwise indicated.
+The District reserves the right to disconnect any connection to its water distribution system and/or to discontinue or shutoff water service for any of the following reasons, without notice unless otherwise indicated.

-- 1. The customer fails to comply with any of the District's Regulations, after notice by mail or in person; - 2.
+- The customer fails to comply with any of the District's Regulations, after notice by mail or in person; - 2.
 The service is being furnished without proper authorization or application; - 3.
-There is evidence of unauthorized tampering or interference with the District's facilities; - The District or a State or County Public Health Officer finds that there exists a known or potential hazard to the health or safety of the customer or any water user of the District; - 5.
-The customer fails, after notice from the District, to remove an obstruction that prevents access to the water meter;
+There is evidence of unauthorized tampering or interference with the District's facilities; - 4.
+The District or a State or County Public Health Officer finds that there exists a known or

-6. Excessive or wasteful use of water as described in Section 12, after notice by mail or in person that the same be terminated.
+- potential hazard to the health or safety of the customer or any water user of the District, including hazards resulting from discharges from the customer's private sewer facilities; - 5.
+The customer fails, after notice from the District, to remove an obstruction that prevents access to the water meter; - 6.
+Excessive or wasteful use of water as described in Section 12, after notice by mail or in person that the same be terminated.